hlnicholls/Event_Code_Search/README.md

 It is recommended that you first create a virtual environment before installing

 1. Clone/download this repository.
-2. In the terminal change the work directory to the repository's local lcoation.
+2. In the terminal change the working directory to the repository's local location.

 ```
 cd  /user_path/event_code_search/